jembi/openxds/README.md

 Building and running
 --------------------

-To build this code base you need to copy the folder in the `m2repo` directory to your maven repository (`<user_home>.m2/`).
+To build this code base you need to copy the folders in the `m2repo` directory to your maven repository (`<user_home>.m2/`).
 Then run `mvn clean install`.
 This will produce a `build` folder that contains an openxds .jar file which you can run with `java -jar openxds-1.1.0-SNAPSHOT.jar`.

 What is it?
 -----------